-- NEW: Authorities release Google's president in Brazil after arrest
+- Authorities release Google's president in Brazil after arrest

 - An arrest warrant accuses Fabio Jose Silva Coelho of "disobedience"